marado/yarn.social/index.md

 Please reach out to [@prologic](https://twtxt.net/user/prologic) or join our Gitea instance at https://git.mills.io/ and start filing issues and pull requests to the main project https://git.mills.io/yarnsocial/yarn

+## Collaboration

+We have an IRC channel `#yarn.social` on the [LibraChat](https://libera.chat/) IRC network.
+You are welcome to come chat to us and hang out.

 ## Licenses